What is Pretexting? How does Pretexting work? [2024 Updated]

 How does Pretexting work?

 Generally, the pretext includes posing as another person or entity, such as a real company, a government body, a research organization, or a financial firm.
-The intention is to gather sensitive data, including passwords, bank details, Social Security numbers, as well as other private details.
+The intention is to gather sensitive data, including passwords, bank details, Social Security numbers, and other private details.
 Pretexting is forbidden in the US and the majority of other nations.

 Pretexting Techniques